salilab/rmf/doc/DecoratorsAndAttributes.md

 # External # {#external}

-The category name is `external` and it store references to all or part of external files.
-For example, a path to a PDB file that should be loaded as a child of the current node.
+The category name is `external` and it stores references to all or part of external files, for example, a path to a PDB file that should be loaded as a child of the current node.

 ## Attributes ## {#externalattributes}